pjvds/goworkshop/README.md

 # Learn a new language Go

-## Installatie
+## Installation

-In deze workshop gaan we er vanuit dat je Go beschikbaar is op je machine en de volgende environment variable zijn geset:
+We assume that you have installed Go as described in <http://golang.org/doc/install>.

+Install the package that matches you platform an set the following environment variables:

-* Env var `GOROOT`, verwijst naar je Go binaries, bijvoorbeeld: `/usr/local/go`
+* Env var `GOROOT`, points to the Go binaries, e.q.: `/usr/local/go`
-* Env var `GOROOT`, is aan je `PATH` toegevoegd.
+* Env var `GOROOT`, should be added to your `PATH`
-* Evn var `GOPATH`, verwijst naar `$HOME/go` en bevat de volgende drie mappen: `src`, `pkg`, `bin`.
+* Evn var `GOPATH`, should be set to a directory will hold you Go workspace like `$HOME/go` and should contains 3 folders: `src`, `pkg`, `bin`.
-* Het commando `go version` geeft het volgende terug: `go version go1.3 linux/amd64`.
+* Now `go version` should output something like: `go version go1.3 linux/amd64`.

-Voor meer informatie over het installeren van Go, zie: <http://golang.org/doc/install>.

 ## Clone de workshop repository

-Voer het volgende command uit om de workshop repository via het `go` command op te halen:

     $ go get github.com/pjvds/goworkshop

-De code is gecloned in: `$GOPATH/src/github.com/pjvds/goworkshop`.
+Code will be cloned into your Go workspace: `$GOPATH/src/github.com/pjvds/goworkshop`.

+1. `cd` into the `goworkshop`
+2. open the `readme`
+3. each exersise has its own directy
+4. code can be run by `go run main.go` from the exersise directories

-## Hello World
+## 01 Hello World

 Every Go program is made up of packages.
 Programs start running in package `main`.